MGPoirot/web2mp3/README.md

 ### 3. Matching Settings
-An important part of this tool is to match the audio to Spotify meta-data, or inversely, find the right audio to download to a spotify track.
+An important part of this tool is to match the audio to Spotify meta-data, or inversely, find the right audio to download to a Spotify track.

 * `default_tolerance` Accepted duration difference as float.
     The percentage difference that the Spotify meta-data and the audio can have